benkoshy/pagy/docs/guides/upgrade-guide.md

 ---

-Pagy version 43 is a complete redesign of the legacy code.
-Its improvements make pagination a lot simpler and powerful, but require a quite different way to use it.
+Pagy version 43 is a complete redesign and a new approach, but is simpler and more powerful.

 !!!success Follow this guide to upgrade your app in just a few minutes.